unistack-org/micro/README.md

 ## Features

 Micro abstracts away the details of distributed systems.
-Here are the main features.
+Main features:

 - **Dynamic Config** - Load and hot reload dynamic config from anywhere.
 The config interface provides a way to load application level config from any source such as env vars, cmdline, file, consul, vault...
 You can merge the sources and even define fallbacks.